 You May Get Nauseous Reading This One

 My experience with nausea is pretty extensive, so I figured I could dedicate an entire conversation to this topic alone.
-Nausea to me is the in-between space.
+Nausea, to me, is the in-between space.

-You’re sick, you obviously feel like trash, but for some reason, your body just won’t allow you to heal yourself by vomiting.
-Trust me, I’ve been there on many occasions.
+You're sick, you obviously feel like trash.
+But for some reason, your body just won't allow you to heal yourself by vomiting.
+Trust me, I've been there on many occasions.
 I get it.
+The hard part about being in any in-between space is this: Where are you to go?
+I mean really.
+You can't completely heal yourself by simply choosing to feel better.

 I remember being so uncomfortable as a child, but I didn’t want to bring down the mood of my friends or family, so I attempted to cope.
 By coping, I mean breathing.
 I didn’t really have many options back then.

-The medication didn't help
+The "go-to" nausea medication didn't help

 Without mentioning medications, when I got older, I was prescribed a drug that is often administered at the hospital through the IV for nausea as well.
 This drug never worked for me.

-Not to go too deep into this portion, but this medication was so bad, it would make me vomit.
-I don’t know if that was the goal, but I’m pretty sure it wasn’t.
 Once I learned to advocate for myself, I refused the med.
 At all costs.
-I didn’t want to be seen as the “problem patient,” but after taking it for so long, my body wouldn’t allow me to receive it anymore.
+I didn't want to be seen as the "problem patient," but after taking it for so long, my body wouldn't allow me to receive it anymore.

-Learning how to cope with nausea
+Learning how to cope with nausea and UC

-Through my years living with IBD, the main lesson I’ve learned is just how individualized and unique our condition hits each one of us.
-I can’t tell you what will work for you.
-But I can assure you, we’ve all been there.
+Through my years living with UC, the main lesson I've learned is just how individualized and unique our condition hits each one of us.
+I can't tell you what will work for you.
+But I can assure you, we've all been there.
 We all hate it.

 While I can drop some tips and tricks I occasionally use, one of the ones I use most often - that’s also been most helpful - is simply allowing my body to do what it’s craving to do.
 This does not always mean vomiting.